candostdagdeviren/CDAlertView/README.md

 `circleFillColor: UIColor` -> Sets background color of header icon.
 (Color of circle area)

 `isActionButtonsVertical: Bool` -> Alignes action buttons vertical.
 Default is `false`.
 Maximum number of horizontal buttons is 3.

+`hideAnimationDuration: TimeInterval` -> Sets the animation duration of hide animation

+`hideAnimations: CDAlertAnimationBlock` -> Sets the hiding animations depending on the `center`, `transform` and `alpha` values.
+You can create your animations by changing these values for alert popup.

 If you enabled text field with setting `isTextFieldHidden` property to `false`, following properties will be available also: